 Once you and your doctor have decided NUEDEXTA is right for you, download this Treatment Guide to help you on your journey.

 When you start NUEDEXTA, you might experience fewer PBA episodes after the first week.
 You should expect to see your best results by about 90 days.*

-In a clinical trial, patients had an average of 44% fewer PBA episodes after the first week of taking NUEDEXTA,* and an average of 82% fewer episodes after 12 weeks.* During the final two weeks of the study, 51% of patients taking NUEDEXTA were completely episode-free.* Your results may vary.
+In a 12-week clinical trial, patients had an average of 44% fewer episodes after the first week of taking NUEDEXTA, compared to 19% on placebo* and an average of 82% fewer episodes after 12 weeks, compared to 45% on placebo.*

 From time to time, your doctor may want to determine if you still need to take NUEDEXTA.
 For some patients, PBA symptoms may improve on their own.

 †Patients with ALS or MS who stopped NUEDEXTA treatment after the initial 12-week trial had their final CNS-LS scores compared to their scores at the beginning of a 12-week open-label extension trial.
 An increase in CNS-LS scores indicated a return of PBA symptoms.

 “I tell everybody to be open and receptive – to talk it out as best you can.
 Advocate for your own well-being, in a way that you’re most comfortable.”

 Before taking NUEDEXTA:

 - Tell your doctor about all medications and supplements you are taking before taking NUEDEXTA.